ionos-deploy-now/documentation/content/blog/deploy-laravel-via-github.md

 Now, the best way to round off a satisfying coding session without killing your creative spark is a ridiculously fast and simple deployment experience for testing and production.

 Sound like something you could get on board with?
 Then this tutorial is for you.
-If you prefer video content, you can find a video tutorial for setting up a Laravel project [here](https://youtu.be/wo61ZoD_qpI?t=343).
+If you prefer video content, you can find a video tutorial for setting up a Laravel project below.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/otSwpzsoZss" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## What you need to get started